 You can also see just how popular certain questions are by looking at:

 It’s fair to say that by using Quora as a research tool, there’s no real excuse for being unsure what to create content about for your market.

 You’ll also see advice given to people in your market that you know is just downright wrong or misleading, that maybe you can help to correct with your own answers.

-So how can you create content that’s more authoritative, authentic and that actually gives people what they need?
+Think about how can you create content that’s authoritative, authentic and that actually gives people the information they are looking for?

 Using Quora for research is as simple as:

-When searching on keywords, note that by default Quora lists questions where those keywords are included in the question itself.
+When searching for keywords, note that by default Quora lists questions where the keywords are included in the question itself.

 Change that to Answers for a list of answers that contain the keywords instead, giving you other questions and insights you may not have thought of.

-This also gives you insight into how popular certain keywords are on the platform, in terms of how regular new questions are asked, and therefore where the most pressing content needs are.
+This also gives you insights into how popular certain keywords are on the platform, in terms of how regularly new questions are asked, and therefore where the most pressing content needs are at present.

 Researching the competition...

-Quora also provides useful insights into other products and services in your industry that people are using, recommending or otherwise talking about.
+Quora helps you analyze other products and services in your industry that people are using, recommending or otherwise talking about.

 You can see exactly: